12 SMS & Text Message Marketing Statistics That Will Surprise You

 Customers across all demographics reach for their phones dozens of times per day, opening a key opportunity for businesses and brands to reach the people who matter.
 Mobile technology continues to evolve, as we see the development of VR, Rich Communication Services, Voice Search and more.
-However, SMS marketing firmly grasps the lead as the favorite communication method of key customers over methods such as PPC or email that brands typically spend more time, money, and effort investing in.
+However, SMS marketing firmly grasps the lead as the favourite communication method of key customers over methods such as PPC or email that brands typically spend more time, money, and effort investing in.

 In an age of rapid marketing method development and increasingly nuanced online strategies from competing brands, text messaging allows businesses to capture the attention, loyalty, and action of the customers they care about the most.
 With impressive open/response rates and favorability among customers, today’s most successful businesses heed these twelve key statistics that may surprise you.